 - Do you periodically begin to feel jaded?

 - Does it occur at similar stages in the relationship?

 - Can you see a pattern?

 It compares what’s happening in the here and now with a huge array of previously established patterns.
 These questions require you to think about your relationship history.
 They may uncover a subconscious pattern.

 Are you both really committed and contributing actively and positively to the relationship?
 In other words, are you meeting both your needs to give and receive attention?

-Do the two of you have a satisfying, enjoyable sexual relationship?
+Do the two of you have a satisfying, enjoyable physical relationship?

 Have you been thinking about ending your relationship or marriage?
 If so, what’s stopping you?

-See also my page: Bored with Your Relationship?
+See also my article: Bored with your relationship?